Pomog/DBSCAN/README.md

 5. Click the lower left corner of the area you want to analyze.
 6. Click the upper right corner of the area you want to analyze.
 7. Click the "Submit" button to start the analysis.

+# DBSCAN
+The DBSCAN algorithm is implemented in the DBSCAN class.
+This class provides a method to cluster a set of points based on their density.
+To use the DBSCAN class, you need to provide the following parameters:

+eps: the radius of the neighborhood around each point
+minPts: the minimum number of points required to form a cluster The DBSCAN class returns a list of clusters, where each cluster is represented as a list of points.

+# Graham Scan
+The Graham scan algorithm is implemented in the GrahamScan class.
+This class provides a method to compute the convex hull of a set of points in the plane.
+To use the GrahamScan class, you need to provide a list of points as input.
+The GrahamScan class returns a list of points that form the convex hull.